|Testing Times||Auto cut-off controllers||Sound Level Governors|

 More details about ear plugs and hearing protection: http://www.allearplugs.com/help-centre/hearing-education-association-for-rockers.aspx

 GB Audio are RIBA (Royal Institute of British Architects) trained and certified to hire, design, sell, install, commission and test Ampetronic and Signet induction loop and Sennheiser infra red systems which benefit the hard-of-hearing.
 Systems can cover an entire room or can be limited to a counter or box office.
 People can listen in by switching their hearing aid to the "T" position or by using portable beltpacks with miniature headphones.
 Sennheiser infra red systems can be used in conjunction with standard hearing aids when used with the Sennheiser IR neck loop adaptor.
 They also have the advantage of being able to transmit high quality, multi-channel audio, making them especially suitable for simultaneous translation or audio description services.

-Disability Discrimination Act has been superceded by the
+The Disability Discrimination Act has been superceded by the Equality Act 2010

 From October 2004, all UK public buildings have to be fully accessible, including the provision of systems for the